 - Place a default targetable actor (e.g., an enemy Blueprint pre-configured with

-) in the level. - Ensure the actor’s collision settings respond to the
+BP_TargetingInterfaceand a Widget Component forWBP_LockOn) in the level. - Ensure the actor’s collision settings respond to the

-). - Playtest to ensure the system locks onto the actor, displays the
+Pawnobject type (or other types specified inTargeting Object Types). - Playtest to ensure the system locks onto the actor, displays the

-widget, and allows target switching.
+WBP_LockOnwidget, and allows target switching.

 - Place a default targetable actor (e.g., an enemy Blueprint pre-configured with